Content tagged emacs

 This blog post on LispCast is a pretty good start to get thinking about the intricacies of the interaction between Lisp (Machine) ideas and the current Unix environment.
 Of course that includes plan9 on the one side and Emacs on the other.

 There is scsh, but it's not really what I'm looking for.
-Using emacs as

-login shell (with the
+Using emacs as login shell (with the

-eshell package) comes closest to it regarding both
+eshell package) comes closest to it

-pipes work as expected with
+However, while pipes work as expected with

-eshell, data is still passed around as
+eshell, data is still passed

-course mean to reimplement some (larger?) parts of that system.
+of course mean to reimplement some (larger?) parts of that system.

 This all ties in to the idea that unstructured text isn't the best idea to